faucetsdn/udmi/docs/pointset.md

   * `points`: Collection of point names, defining the representative point set for this device.
     * _{`point_name`}_: Point name.
       * `units`: Set as-operating units for this point.
-      * (`fix_value`): Optional setting to control the specificed device point.
+      * (`set_value`): Optional setting to control the specificed device point.
+See [writeback documentation](/docs/writeback.md).
       * (`cov_threshold`):  Optional threshold for triggering a COV telemetry update.

 The points defined in the `config.pointset.points` dictionary is the authoritative source indicating the representative points for the device (in both `telemetry` and `state` messages).
-If the device has additional points that are _not_ stipulated in the config they should be silently dropped, and if the device does not know about a stipulated point then it should report it as a point with an _error_ level `status` entry in its `state` block.
+If the device has additional points that are _not_ stipulated in the config they should be silently dropped.
+If the device does not know about a stipulated point then it should report it as a point with an _error_ level `status` entry in its `state` message, and exclude it from the telemetry message.
 If a `config` block is not present, or does not contain a `pointset.points` object, then the device should determine on its own which points to report.